-Illinois Electrical Journeyman License Requirements
+Illinois Electrical Journeyman License and Insurance Requirements

 Many cities and counties in Illinois skip electrical journeyman licenses.
 Instead, you can either become an electrical contractor or a supervising electrician.
 In order to obtain an electrical contractor license, electricians must have the following:

 - A letter of verification on company stationery;

 Use the tool below to request a FREE insurance quote from our partner’s:

 To become a supervising electrician, you must have the following:

 - Two years of experience (either through an apprenticeship or work-related experience);